JaimePolidura/MemDB/core/README.md

 - MEMDB_CORE_AUTH_MAINTENANCE_KEY.
 Used to authenticate the cluster manager.
 Example: health checks.
 Default: 456
 - MEMDB_CORE_AUTH_API_KEY.
 Used by external users to authenticate, this will be used on your app to connect to the database.
 Default: 789
 - MEMDB_CORE_SERVER_MIN_THREADS.
 Min nº of allocated threads that will handle request.
 Default: 20
-- MEMDB_CORE_SERVER_MAX_THREADS.
+- MEMDB_CORE_SERVER_THREADS.
 Max nº of allocated threads that will handle request.
 Default: 100
 - MEMDB_CORE_PORT.
 Default: 10000
 - MEMDB_CORE_NUMBER_BUCKETS.
 Internal hashmap number of buckets, each bucket will contain a shared lock and AVL Tree.
 Default: 64
 - MEMDB_CORE_PERSISTANCE_WRITE_EVERY.
 Threshold of the wrrites operation log buffer used for persistence.
 Default: 50